1. Obstructive sleep apnoea [OSA]

 7. Hearing loss

 Hearing loss in children has many potential causes.
-The first steps in the management of hearing loss is the try and establish the cause whilst ensuring that your child has normal speech and language development.
+The first steps in the management of hearing loss is to try and establish the cause whilst ensuring that your child has normal speech and language development.